TV, AV, What The?

 So whilst AV and TV modes are handy for times when you want good exposure but don’t need perfect consistent exposure, when you’re creating art or simply want full control of your images, manual is the only way to go!

 Here’s one of my favourite examples of why controlling your own settings will open up a whole new world of photography vs what your camera’s Auto wants to create… (& it’s pop up flash!)

 Ready to start taking the magazine worthy photos you always imagined?
 You know what I mean, it’s the reason you bought an expensive DSLR!!
 Our Enthusiast Photography Course is exactly what you’re looking for.
-Head over and grab a spot on the next round!
+Head over and grab a spot on the next round, it starts in January!